Description

 Impact

 The vulnerability is a use‑after‑free in the ext4 filesystem driver that can occur when an unmount races with a background "update_super_work" job.
-The faulty race allows the kernel to dereference a freed kobject, potentially corrupting memory and resulting in a crash or, in the worst case, an elevation of privilege or arbitrary code execution within the kernel.
-This weakness is identified as CWE‑416.
+The faulty race allows the kernel to dereference a freed kobject, potentially corrupting memory and resulting in a crash.
+Based on the nature of the flaw, it is inferred that an attacker might be able to exploit the use‑after‑free to execute code, but this inference is not confirmed by the advisory.
+This weakness is identified as CWE-416 and CWE-825.

 Affected Systems